Hans Klok: Biography

 In February and March 2012, Klok visited the UK with his stage show The Houdini Experience, playing a five-week run at the Peacock Theatre in London, The gala opening night featured model and actress Linda Lusardi taking on a similar role to Pamela Anderson and acting as Klok's assistant for the evening, including the Buzzsaw finale.
 He then appeared on BBC TV's magazine programme The One Show to publicise his run, which led to him performing at Stella McCartney's London Fashion Week 2012 party-themed fashion show.
 There, he entertained the invited VIP guests with a number of tricks and illusions, including the levitation and sawing in half of TV presenter and model Alexa Chung.
 When interviewed on the Channel 5 talk show LIVE with Gabby, he revealed that his appearance at the Stella McCartney show came about after model Kate Moss saw his appearance on BBC TV's The One Show publicising his UK visit and suggested to McCartney that she should feature him in her show.
 The original plan for his appearance at McCartney's show was that Moss was to act as his assistant, and she spent several days working with him to rehearse the levitation and sawing illusions, plus a third illusion (not performed in the final show) in which she was beheaded by a guillotine.
 However, she was unable to perform in the show after suffering a temporary paralysis of her right arm a few days beforehand, and so Chung stepped in at short notice to replace her.

 On 19 March 2012, he was named a member of the Inner circle with Gold Star by Jack Delvin, president of The Magic Circle, a title which is reserved for a few select members.

 During the UK visit, Klok made a guest appearance on the final episode of the BBC TV show The Magicians, during which he broke his own world record for the number of illusions performed in a five-minute period by performing no fewer than 12 large illusions in 5 minutes.

 In May 2013 Klok performed the Illusion Challenge again in the Plus Grand Cabaret du Monde, which was broadcast on France 2, a French television channel.
 This time he performed 15 illusions in 5 minutes, breaking the world record once again.

 In the last three years Klok has successfully toured in The Netherlands and Germany, with sold out theatres wherever he goes.

-On 10 July 2013 Klok performed the Jaws of Death above the Amstel in Amsterdam, as a publicity stunt for his "The New Houdini"show.
+On 10 July 2013, Klok performed the Jaws of Death above the Amstel in Amsterdam, as a publicity stunt for his "The New Houdini" show.

-On 26 January 2014 Klok won the Silver Clown at the 38th International Circus Festival of Monte Carlo.
+On 26 January 2014, Klok won the Silver Clown at the 38th International Circus Festival of Monte Carlo.
 He is the first illusionist to ever win this award.

-In August 2014 Klok will go on tour with The New Houdini in the Netherlands for the last time.
+In August 2014, Klok went on tour with The New Houdini in the Netherlands for the last time.